Maryam Omar: 2010–2019: Early years

+2019–present: WT20I career

 On 18 February 2019, Omar made her Women's Twenty20 International (WT20I) debut for, and captained, Kuwait against Malaysia, in the second match of the 2019 ICC Women's Qualifier Asia, held in Bangkok, Thailand.
 The match was also Kuwait's first ever WT20I.
 Malaysia won the match, by 63 runs.
 Omar's best individual performance during the tournament was on 27 February 2019, in Kuwait's match against Nepal; she top scored for that match with 29 runs in 36 balls, and also took 2/24.
 However, Kuwait lost the match by 30 runs, and finished the tournament in last place, after losing all of its matches.

 In January 2020, Kuwait participated in, and won, the Qatar Women's T20I Triangular Series in Doha, Qatar, but Omar was not involved in that tournament.
 In her absence, the Kuwait squad was captained by Amna Tariq.

 In November 2021, Omar returned to the team for the ICC Women's T20 World Cup Asia Qualifier in Dubai, United Arab Emirates, but Tariq retained the captaincy.
 Omar played in all five of Kuwait's matches in the tournament, and topped the team's batting aggregates and averages with 107 runs at 26.75, but the team again lost all of its matches, and finished in last place.

 Kuwait's and Omar's next WT20Is were during the GCC Women's Gulf Cup, held in Muscat, Oman, in March 2022.
 In a contest between six teams, Kuwait managed to finish in fourth place, with victories against both Qatar and Saudi Arabia.
 During the tournament, Omar once again played in all five of Kuwait's matches and topped the team's aggregates and averages, this time with 145 runs at 36.25.
 Her best all-round performance was on 22 March 2022, against Qatar: she took 4/14, scored 40 runs in 44 balls, and was awarded player of the match.
 Kuwait won that match, by 9 wickets, but three days later lost to Bahrain by six wickets, even though Omar had racked up her highest T20I score to date, with 54 runs in 47 balls.

+FairBreak career

 In May 2022, Omar played in the privately-run 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
 She was allocated to the Sapphires team.